martendo/cookie-shooter-gb/README.md

 As your score climbs, the game gets harder: more and more cookies will be on screen at once!

+## Actions
+The action selection screen will appear after the title screen.
+You can choose whether you want to play a game ("Play") or just to view your top scores ("Top Scores").

+You will see the game mode selection screen after selecting one of the options, more on that below...

 ## Game Modes
 There are 2 game modes: Classic and Super.

-The game mode selection screen will appear after the title screen.
-From there, you can select the game mode you want to play.
+The game mode selection screen will appear after the action selection screen.
+From there, you can select the game mode you want to play or view top scores for.
-High scores are kept separate for each game mode.

 ### Classic Mode
 The original Cookie Shooter, plain and simple.